 Eighth Grade United States History

-This year we will be studying the main characters and major events in U.S. History, from the first days of European exploration until the settlement of the West after the Civil War.
-By examining these people and events we will develop a better understanding of how they led to the development of our country, our system of government, and our way of life.
+This year we will be studying the main characters and major events in U.S. History, from the first days of European exploration, through the settlement of the West, to Reconstruction after the Civil War.
+By examining people and events from these periods of our nation's history we will develop a better understanding of how they led to the development of our country, our system of government, and our way of life.

-As part of our study of U.S. History we will be involved in many different activities such as the creation and reading of maps, charts, and graphs, individual and group research, hands on projects, and class reports.
-We will also examine and discuss some of the major events in Florida’s history and the effects they had on Marion County and the State of Florida as a whole.
+As part of our study of U.S. History we will be involved in many different activities such as the creation and reading of maps, charts, and graphs, individual and group research, hands on projects, and document analysis/essay production.
+We will also examine and discuss some of the major events in Florida’s history, their effects on Marion County, and the State of Florida.

 Textbook and Supplies